DFraserStratos/AcceloPrototypeDashboard/README.md

 # Orbit Dashboard

 A modern project management dashboard application that integrates with Accelo to display companies, projects, and agreements with real-time progress tracking.
+Create and manage multiple dashboards for different teams, projects, or workflows.

 ## Table of Contents
 - [Features](#features)